HiFiBerry Digi boards add digital (SPDIF/Toslink) audio interfaces to your Raspberry Pi. SPDIF is a 2-channel digital audio interface.

 Our Entry-level Digi board.
 It already comes with optical and electrical SPDIF outputs.

-The Digi+ Pro comes with several enhancements compared to the Digi+ Standard.
+The Digi2 Pro comes with several enhancements compared to the Digi+ Standard.
 With it’s dual-domain 44.1/48kHz clock circuit, it can perfectly match all audio sample rates.
 It also comes with an output transformer for galvanic isolation.
 There is a place for an optional BNC connector that you can add by yourself.
+It also features a header that can be used to add our DSP add-on board.

 This board is similar to the Digi+ Standard, but it adds an electrical and an optical input to the board.
 This allows you to also record audio data on the Pi.